alexhutman/zftools/README.md

 The software is able to compute the zero forcing number very efficiently for most simple graphs.
 Some graphs, such as stars, represent a weakness for the algorithm and may produce longer running times.
 In addition, memory usage can be prodigious for very large graphs.
 Steps are planned to address both of these limitations in the future.
 For now, the algorithm is very quick for most graphs.
 For example, for the Paley graph on 101 vertices, the zero forcing number can be computed in just a few seconds.

----

-### How to install:
+## How to install:

-#### Option 1.
-Install through PyPI
+#### Option 1: Install through PyPI

 Type the line below into any cell in a SageMath Jupyter notebook:

 ```
-%pip install --index-url https://test.pypi.org/simple/ zeroforcing==0.1.0
+%pip install zftools
 ```

 Alternatively, type the following at the command line in any terminal session:

 ```
-sage -pip install --index-url https://test.pypi.org/simple/ zeroforcing==0.1.0
+sage -pip install zftools
 ```

-The code should download from PyPI and build using Cython.
+The package should download from PyPI and build using Cython.
 (If running on macOS, during the process you may be prompted to install the command line developer tools.
 This is because installation involves compiling Cython code.)

 #### Option 2: Install from source

 Either use `git` to clone the repository into the directory in which your SageMath Jupyter notebook resides, or follow these steps:

-* Download the `.zip` file of the project from [the releases page](https://github.com/alexhutman/ZeroForcingNumber/releases).
+* Download the `.zip` file of the project from [the releases page](https://github.com/alexhutman/zftools/releases).
 * Move the `.zip` file into the same directory as your SageMath Jupyter notebook.

 Into any cell in the notebook, execute this command:

 ```
-!unzip ZeroForcingNumber-master.zip
+!unzip zftools-master.zip
 ```
 Then execute this command:

 ```
-pip install .
+%pip install .
 ```

 #### Option 3: Run from Docker